TiagoVentura/venturatiago.com/content/home/myresearch.md

 My most important result shows that crime shocks around the time of the elections increase substantively the vote share of law-and-order candidates.
 This electoral boost comes mostly from a greater alignment of conservative voters to law-and-order candidates, and within each city, greater support from wealthier neighborhoods.
 My endorsement experiment to replicate the macro-level findings using internally valid, individual-level data.
 The results converge with the macro-findings, and reveal partisan dynamics on how respondents react to messages about public security, and key behavioral dynamics related to punitive preferences and concerns about security.
 The text-analysis depicts how and who talks about security policies in the Congress.

 My job market paper recently won the Mario Fuks Award for the Best Paper presented at the Annual Meeting of The Brazilian Political Science Association - Political Behaviour Section.
-The paper is currently under review.
+My job market paper is currently under review.